0AC0/node-mach/README.md

 <details><summary>Debugging</summary>

+^C (Ctrl + C) or send the process a SIGINT to pull up the debugger.

 | Command | Description |
 | --- | --- |
 | show | Show command buffer(used for debugging of the debugger) |